sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 `cd $GOPATH/src/sourcegraph.com/sourcegraph/sourcegraph`

 The Docker daemon should be running in the background, which you can test by running `docker ps`.
-If you're on OS X, you may have to run:
+If you're on OS X and using `docker-machine` instead of Docker for Mac, you may have to run:

 ```
 docker-machine start default